These are the best coolers you can buy this summer

-From tailgating to summer barbecues, a dependable cooler is an awfully nice thing to have on hand, and these days, you've got more options than ever.
-That's largely thanks to the rise of "rotomolded" coolers that promise significantly better insulation than traditional coolers, albeit at a much higher price than you're probably used to paying -- typically, hundreds of dollars.
+From tailgating to summer barbecues, a dependable, portable cooler that isn't a pain to lug around is an awfully nice thing to have on hand -- and these days, you've got more options than ever.
+That's largely thanks to the rise of "rotomolded" heavy-duty coolers that promise significantly better insulation than traditional coolers, albeit at a much higher price than you're probably used to paying -- typically, hundreds of dollars.

-So, are they worth the asking prices?
+So are they worth their asking prices?
 And can any of the cheaper ones keep up?
-That's what I wanted to know, so I rounded up all of the usual suspects -- Igloo, Coleman, Rubbermaid -- and lugged their most popular models out to the CNET Smart Home, where we pitted them against the rotomolded likes of Yeti, Orca, Rovr, Pelican, RTIC, Cabela's and more.
+That's what I wanted to know, so I turned to the usual suspects -- Igloo, Coleman, Rubbermaid -- and lugged their most popular models into the CNET Appliances test lab, where we pitted them against the rotomolded likes of coolers from Yeti, Orca, Rovr, Pelican, RTIC, Cabela's and more.
 Our mission?
-Figure out which ones are worth the cold, hard cash.
+Find the best coolers of the bunch, and figure out if the rotomolded, hard-sided coolers are worth the cold, hard cash.

-The results were telling, and in the end, it turned out that there was more separating these coolers than meets the eye.
-Here's everything I learned, starting with the ones I think you should rush out and buy before it gets any hotter out.
+After several weeks of hands-on testing and countless ambient temperature readings, we were ready to separate the winners from the also-rans.
+Here's everything I learned, starting with the coolers I think you should rush out and buy before it gets any hotter out.

+Disclosure: CNET may get a share of revenue from the sale of the products featured on this page.
+The products featured were chosen independently by CNET editors.

 |Best rotomolded cooler